 What is a Pacifier?

 Pacifiers are babies’ equipment designed to pacify and comfort a baby in between meals.
 Furthermore, it is also designed to aid proper oral development in a child.
 Babies could be so fussy at times and parents are not expected to leave them crying.
-Hence, the use of a pacifier as it allows babies to self-soothe.
+Hence, the use of a pacifier allows babies to self-soothe.

 Furthermore, pacifiers are designed to simplify raising babies for parents and not as meals to babies.
 Below is an example of a good silicone pacifier on Amazon.